Corporate Governance System

 For details of the Company’s corporate governance, please refer to the “Corporate Governance Report” that we have submitted to the Tokyo Stock Exchange.

-The Company has established “Independence Standards for Outside Officers” with the aim of clarifying standards for the independence of outside directors and outside audit and supervisory board members.
+The Company has established “Independence Standards for External Directors” with the aim of clarifying standards for the independence of External Directors.

 Structure and institutional design